dataluscorp/browser/tools/lint/eslint/eslint-plugin-mozilla/README.md

 A collection of rules that help enforce JavaScript coding standard in the Mozilla project.

-These are primarily developed and used within the Firefox build system ([mozilla-central](https://hg.mozilla.org/mozilla-central/)), but are made available for other related projects to use as well.
+These are primarily developed and used within the Datalus build system ([mozilla-central](https://hg.mozilla.org/mozilla-central/)), but are made available for other related projects to use as well.

 ## Installation